-The Department of Public Safety conducts emergency response exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
+The Department of Public Safety conducts emergency response exercises each year, such as tabletop exercises, field exercises, and announced tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
+These tests are documented by the University.

 University of New Haven police officers and supervisors have received training in incident command and responding to critical incidents on campus.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually the University of New Haven Police, West Haven Police, West Haven Fire Department, and/or American Medical Response.
+When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually the University of New Haven Police, West Haven Police, West Haven Fire Department, and/ or American Medical Response.
 The aforementioned entities will work together to determine whether a significant emergency or dangerous situation has been confirmed, and will then manage the incident collaboratively.
 Depending on the incident, other University Departments and other local or federal agencies could also be involved in responding to the incident.

 Upon confirming that an emergency or dangerous situation exists involving an immediate threat to the health or safety of students or staff on campus, an immediate notification will be disseminated to the campus community.
 The Department of Public Safety will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders, compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+In the event of an emergency, the Director of the Office of Emergency Management or their designee will determine whether the entire campus community or just a specific seqment of the campus community should be notified and initiate notification including follow-up via the campus notification systems described above.